seankross/postcards/README.md

 ```

 To compile the self contained HTML file for your site, you can use the **Knit**
-button in RStudio or you use `rmarkdown::render("index.html")`.
-The HTML file
+button in RStudio or you can use `rmarkdown::render("index.Rmd")`.
-can then be easily deployed to
+The HTML file can then be easily deployed to
 [GitHub Pages](https://pages.github.com/) or
 [Netlify Drop](https://app.netlify.com/drop).